Stand with Ukraine flag

 image

-Now, navigate to the “Events” tab in your HTTP integration.
-If you have done everything correctly, you will find an uplink message with the status ‘OK’.
-To see the message itself, click the three dots in the ‘Message’ column.
+Now, select the “Events” tab in your HTTP integration.
+If you have done everything correctly, you will see an uplink message with the status ‘OK’.
+To see the message itself, click on the three dots in the “Message” column.

 image

 When you sent the message, a new device was created.
-The created device with data can be seen in the “Entities” section -> “Devices” page on the Edge:
+The created device with data can be seen in the Entities > Devices section on the Edge:

 image

-Also, received data can be viewed in the uplink converter.
-In the ‘In’ and ‘Out’ blocks of the “Events” tab:
+You can also view the received data in the Uplink Converter.
+In the “In” and “Out” blocks of the “Events” tab:

-Now let’s check downlink functionality.
 Let’s add a ‘firmware’ shared attribute.
-Go to the “Devices” page, select your device, and navigate to the “Attributes” tab on the ThingsBoard Edge.
-Select the “Shared attributes” scope and click on the “plus” icon to create new attribute.
-Then set the attribute name, its value (for example, the key name is ‘firmware’, value: ‘01052020.v1.1’) and save the data.
+Go to the “Devices” section, select your device, and open the “Attributes” tab on the ThingsBoard Edge.
+Select the “Shared attributes” scope and click the “plus” button to create new attribute.
+Then set the attribute name and value (e.g., the key name is ‘firmware’, value: ‘01052020.v1.1’), and save the data.

 image

-To make sure that downlink message sent to integration you can check “Events” tab of the integration:
+To make sure that downlink message is sent to integration, check the Events tab of the integration:

 image

-Now we’ll need to send again message to HTTP integration.
-Please use the same command that was used before.
-Don’t forget to replace $DEVICE_NAME and $YOUR_HTTP_ENDPOINT_URL with corresponding values.
+Now we need to send another message to the HTTP integration.
+Use the same command you used before.
+Remember to replace $DEVICE_NAME and $YOUR_HTTP_ENDPOINT_URL with the corresponding values.

 1